JetBrains/teamcity-documentation/topics/configuring-connections.md

 __Note__: When you create a project in JetBrains Space, it does not automatically add you to this project as a member — this needs to be done manually.
 TeamCity will be able to see only those projects where you are listed as a member.

+#### Configure Connection in TeamCity UI

-Now you can return to TeamCity, add a new JetBrains Space connection, and enter the following connection parameters:
+When your Space connection is configured and installed, return to TeamCity and add a new JetBrains Space connection.
+In connection settings, enter the following connection parameters:
 * URL of the Space server
 * Client ID and secret of your Space application